followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/getSelectedRowKeys().md

 <!--returnType-->Array<any>|Promise<any><!--/returnType-->
 <!--returnDescription-->
-The currently selected rows' keys or a Promise that is resolved with an array of keys.
+Keys of currently selected rows or a Promise that is resolved with an array of keys.
+The keys are stored in the order the user selects rows.
 <!--/returnDescription-->

 <!--fullDescription-->